Thursday, December 26, 2024

 Tuesday our destination is Quebec City via the St Lawrence north shore.
 We had visited years ago; a November visit sometime in the 1980's for a conference of Kate's, we stayed in the Chateau Frontenac (pictured above) and had met up with Sam and Bruce from Winnipeg.
 I haven't found a blog or pictures of that visit.
 Google tells us that this drive from Cornwall is just a bit over 4 hours (and you know how accurate Google routes are) and there may be issues navigating through Montreal.
 We have reserved a place through Expedia but arrive in the city well before check in time which is late in the afternoon.

-Of the many Quebec artists showcased there's a huge painting, Point de rencontre - Quintette (2002), by Jean Paul Riopelle.
-To me this modern abstract piece is in the style of Jackson Pollock and is of the same period — I don't understand it at all.
-I seem to recall that the gallery is doing some renovations/expansion to have new gallery space devoted to this artist.
+Of the many Quebec artists showcased, there's a huge painting, Point de rencontre - Quintette (2002), by Jean Paul Riopelle.
+To me this modern abstract piece is in the style of Jackson Pollock and is of the same period — his appeal is equally incomprehensible.
+The gallery is doing some renovations/expansion to have a whole new gallery building (sic!) devoted to this artist.
 Like Pollock, he's a big deal but I don't see why.

 "In 2024, the exhibition Helen McNicoll: An Impressionist Journey which presented more than 65 paintings by the artist, including 25 from the collection of Pierre Lassonde, was held at the Musée national des beaux-arts du Québec (MNBAQ).[8]
 The major book/ catalogue focused on the idea of travel and its repercussions on McNicoll's work.[8]"